Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing

+This study overcomes the constraints of \cite{van2021deep} by developing a new algorithm that delivers precise results for vehicles traveling at differing speeds.
+The study's contribution is threefold.

+Our first contribution is a comprehensive analysis of the resolution of DAS-recorded traffic signals, based on both physics and field studies.
+This key element forms the theoretical bedrock of our method, with a detailed discussion provided in Section II.

+Secondly, we introduce a novel departure from the methodology in \cite{van2021deep}.
+Contrary to the use of a Ricker vehicle wavelet that remains stationary in the time domain, we integrate a physics-based vehicle wavelet in the spatial domain into our space-domain DAE model.
+A significant benefit of employing a spatial wavelet is that it enables our model to produce uniformly high-resolution outputs, irrespective of changes in the speed of the vehicle.
+A detailed discussion is provided in the Methods Section.

+The third unique aspect of our study involves the optimization of the regularization term in the loss function. \cite{van2021deep} used the L-1 norm to enhance the sharpness of the outputs.
+Similarly, we employed the L-1 norm to amplify the output sharpness.
+However, we noticed that the L-1 norm might miss out on the weak energy released by vehicles traveling on far-off traffic lanes.
+Consequently, we investigated the use of the L-2 norm regularization, which enabled us to establish optimal settings to identify weaker signals from vehicles on more distant traffic lanes.

-The rest of the paper is organized as follows: Section II demonstrates the resolution reduction of traffic-induced DAS signals due to a combination effect of physics and the limitation of the sensor.
-Through the numerical characterization of vehicle impulse response and observations from field experiments, we design a spatial DAE model aiming to improve the signal resolution for speed-varying vehicles.
-Section III describes the method of our spatial DAE model in detail.
+The rest of the paper is organized as follows.
+Section II demonstrates the resolution reduction of traffic-induced DAS signals due to a combined effect of physics and the limitation of the sensors.
+Through the numerical characterization of vehicle impulse responses and observations from field experiments, we design a spatial DAE model aiming to improve the signal resolution for speed-varying vehicles.
+Section III describes our spatial DAE model in detail.
 Section IV describes the training procedure and baseline approaches.
-Section V benchmarks the proposed DAE model with baselines for car motion and speed tracking, and resolving closely traveling vehicles in heavy traffic.
-Furthermore, we demonstrate the use of the space-domain DAE model for bus axle number counting and length estimation.
-Besides, we discuss a potential limitation of the spatial DAE model for a case with a spatially non-stationary vehicle response.
-Section VI concludes our work.
+Section V benchmarks the proposed DAE model with baselines for car motion and speed tracking.
+Section VI concludes our work and describes future direction.